Randomness and Differentiability: Computable randomness and differentiability

 If $z$ is rational, we can let $g(x) = 1- \sqrt{z-x}$ for $x \le z$ and $g(x) =1 $ for $x>z$.
 Clearly $g$ is nondecreasing and $\ul D g (z)= \infty$.
 Since $z$ is rational, $g$ is uniformly computable on the rationals in $[0,1]$.
 Hence $g$ is computable by Proposition~\ref{prop:monotonic computable}.

-Now suppose otherwise $z$ is irrational.
+Now suppose that $z$ is irrational.
 Let the bit sequence $Z$ correspond to the binary expansion of~$z$.
 By Prop.\ \ref{prop:Savings}, there is a computable martingale~$M$ with the savings property such that $ \lim_n M(Z \uhr n)=\infty$.
-Let $g = \Fcn(M)$.
+Let $g = \cdf(M)$.
 Then $\ul D g(z) = \infty$ by Theorem~\ref{thm:MonSuc}.

-By the savings property of $M$ and its consequence (\ref{eq:bdMG}), we have $M(\sss) = o(2^{\sssl})$, whence the measure $\mu_M$ is atomless.
-Hence the associated distribution function $g= \Fcn(M)$ is continuous.
+By the savings property of $M$, the associated distribution function $g= \cdf(M)$ is continuous.
 Clearly $g(q)$ is uniformly computable on the dyadic rationals in $[0,1]$.
 Then, once again by Proposition~\ref{prop:monotonic computable}, we may conclude that $g$ is computable.

 It remains to prove the implication (i)$\to$(ii).